 Although I had been to book signing events before (any opportunity to stare adoringly at John Irving), I wasn’t quite sure what to expect.
 Larry and Rachel had asked that we be ready to read our memoir aloud, give a short backstory and answer any questions attendees may have but outside of this, who knew what the evening would bring.
 About 30 people gathered inside Mrs. Dalloway’s prior to the 8pm start time, and milled around the shop while waiting for Larry and Rachel to start the program.
 Finally the appropriate time arrived, and our esteemed editors kicked off the talks.

 Somewhere in the middle of the memoirist talks, my name was called to speak.
-I don’t remember what I said after I read “Not him again!” said my mother.”
-I likely just babbled off the top of my head about the relationship in question and my mother’s reaction to it for a minute or two; I didn’t think much ahead of time about what to say.
-After the event was over, a fun group of 6 (!) friends and supporters headed down the street a few doors to celebrate with an after party at a bar & restaurant.
+I don’t remember what I said after I read “Not him again!” said my mother”.
+I likely just babbled off the top of my head about the relationship in question, and my mother’s reaction to it for a minute or two, I didn’t think much ahead of time about what I would say.
+After the event was over, a fun group of 6 friends and supporter headed down the street a few doors to celebrate with an afterparty at a bar and restaurant down the street.

 The very next night I headed over to Books, Inc. at Opera Plaza for the SF event.
 Years before, I had briefly lived upstairs in a condo at Opera Plaza and spent many, many hours amongst the shelves in that very store, which had previously been known as “A Clean Well Lighted Place for Books”.
 There’s a really good story about why I spent so many hours there, but I’ll have to tell that at another time.
 At this reading, quite a few more published memoirists also appeared, including my other great friend Kacey along with Tiff and I. This bookstore was larger than Mrs. Dalloways, and the crowd was also.
 It was another entertaining evening of excitement and laughter.